debasishsarangi88/TSAI_END2.0/Session2/README.md

-## Neural Net Basics
+### Neural Net Basics

+Neural network neuron is a storage unit that stores a number or a "signal".
+Our neurons in our brain in addition to having a storage unit, also have their own computation unit.
+A neural network neuron has the computation unit outside it along with a weight (a number) for each neuron.
+A NN neuron stores the result of the computation of its input based on the weight and the activation function

-This readme file explains the one of the forward and backward pass of a small Neural network in MS Excel.
+# Let us see forward and backward pass of a small Neural network in MS Excel.

 ![Network Structure](https://user-images.githubusercontent.com/39134120/118151499-535e0580-b431-11eb-9248-c29fef488986.JPG)